Meeting and surpassing all audience expectations every day, Rush Limbaugh talent on loan from God.

 Appreciate that, sir.

-I told your screener, I'm 68 years old, and I've never voted in my life.
+I told your screener, I'm 68 years old and I've never voted in my life.

 And that's certainly not something I'm proud of.

-And with all of all that's at stake for this country, I had to do what little I could to stop it.
+And with all of that's at stake for this country, I had to do what little I could to stop it.

 So you are primarily voting for the first time to vote no for Hillary Clinton.